A Physician's Note

 Before any peptide for desire enters the conversation, every adult-male patient at Limitless gets:

-The Limitless Workup — Before PT-141
+The Limitless Workup — Before Any Libido Peptide

 The contrast, plainly